 Save this one for those special occasions.

 There are three vitamin deficiencies that must be addressed to boost your deep sleep.

-They are vitamin A, vitamin B6 and vitamin D.
+They are vitamin A, vitamin B6 and vitamin D3.

-And we plenty of sun exposure (without sunscreen) you should be ok in the vitamin D department.
+And with plenty of sun exposure (without sunscreen) you should be okay in the vitamin D department.